 Domain names and Trademarks are identified and primarily recognised at the time of creation and recorded at their fair value, if their fair value can be measured reliably.
-Trademarks and Domain names are not amortised on the basis that they have an indefinite life and are reviewed annually.
+Trademarks and Domain names are amortised over the period of their expected benefit.
 Expenditure incurred in maintaining domain names and trademarks is expensed in the period in which it is occurred.